 In regards to the financial matter, you will have to pay a fixed amount of money for what you want.
 Knowing how much you have to pay for the work, you can have better control of your budget and spending plan.

 But what if you want something out of the original work scope?
-Project-based will not be an optimal plan if you are following the agile method, in which flexibility is of the utmost importance.
+Project-based works if you are following the waterfall method but not the agile method.

 Time & Material IT outsourcing model

-Time & Material (or T&M) contract is another popular IT Outsourcing model that is being applied in many companies and projects in the world.
-In Time & Material, you pay for the hourly wage and material costs of your project.
+In Time & Material (or T&M), you pay for the hourly wage and material costs of your project.
 While project-based is a pay-upfront model, in Time and Material, you pay for what you get from the vendors.
+Time & Material contract is another popular IT Outsourcing model that is being applied in many companies and projects in the world.

 Time & Material is the opposite of what a project-based outsourcing model can offer you.
 With T&M, you focus on the value and productivity of the whole process.
 Time & Material are deemed the viable solution for businesses that are working on complicated and not predefined requirements.
 However, there are periodic orders and frequent schedules.